-Images must be larger than 500 KB and no bigger than 5 MB.
-Ideally, images will be between 2-3 MB and must be in either JPG format.
+Images must be high resolution - a minimum of 2MB or larger, Ideally, images will be between 2-4 MB and must be in either JPG or .PNG format.
 If images are not clear, they will impact the judging process.
+Remember that the judging will be done from the photographs you provide.